Loading...

 Increase Fiber Intake

-Eat smaller, more frequent meals throughout the day rather than having large meals.
-This can help maintain stable blood sugar levels.
+Eat smaller, more frequent meals throughout the day instead of large meals, to maintain steadier blood sugar levels.

 healthspan-mbl